The Phase II clinical trial of our investigational treatment for cystic fibrosis, SPX-101 Inhalation Solution, has completed enrollment.

 • Placebo inhalation solution twice daily for 28 days

 • SPX-101 Inhalation Solution (High Dose) twice daily for 28 days

-Participants must meet the inclusion and exclusion criteria detailed below
+Participants met the inclusion and exclusion criteria detailed below:

 – Dr. Tim Lee, Director of the Clinical Trials Network (CTN) of the European Cystic Fibrosis Society

 SPX-101 is a therapeutic peptide that binds to epithelial sodium channels (ENaC) on the airway surface, causing a decrease in channel density by cellular internalization.
 This novel mechanism durably reduces absorption so that fluid is retained on the airway surface.
 Enhancing fluid levels restores hydration to the resident mucus and promotes its clearance by airway cilia, a process called mucociliary clearance.
 SPX-101 is in clinical development to treat CF-related lung disease for all people with this disease, regardless of their specific CFTR mutation.